Failing to Furnish Information

 If you fail to provide the police with the details of the driver, the penalties individuals can face include:

-- 6-8 penalty points on your licence or
+- 6 penalty points on your driving licence or discretionary disqualification, and

 If the offence is classed as ‘corporate’, and a company fails to provide or withholds the details of the driver, they can receive a fine of up to £1000.